-Psst, we have one here at RMA of Connecticut.
+Psst, we have one at our partner clinic, Illume Fertility!

-This is a program linked to your chosen clinic - this option is often both expeditious and cost-effective, as the donors may have already completed the necessary screening required by your clinic.
+This is a program linked to your chosen clinic, and the option that is often the most expeditious and cost-effective, as the donors may have already completed the necessary screening required by your clinic.

-Your clinic may have different guidelines and screening requirements for egg donors than this agency, so there may be additional testing costs, as well.
+Note: Your clinic may have different guidelines and screening requirements for egg donors than this agency, so there may be additional testing costs as well.

-A known donor can be a family member or friend, and typically is someone already in the intended parent’s lives before they start their family building journey.
-While many dads think that this could be an easy and cost-effective way to build their family, there are many legal, screening, and mental health considerations to take into account.
+A known donor can be a family member or friend, and is typically someone already in the intended parents' lives before they start their family-building journey.
+While many dads think that this must be an easy and cost-effective way to build their family, there are many legal, screening, and mental health considerations to consider before going this route.

 There are many places to go to find this person, so HOW do you narrow down your search?